-(4) Debt to capitalization ratio is a non-GAAP measure and has been calculated as total debt finduding total long-term debt, and short-term borrowings, net of cash and cash equivalents! divided by total debt plus total shareholders' equity, but excluding any amounts related to noncontrolling interest.
+^[4] Debt to capitalization ratio is a non-GAAP measure and has been calculated as total debt [including total long-term debt, preferred, and short-term borrowings, net of cash and cash equivalents] divided by total debt plus total shareholders' equity, but excluding any amounts related to noncontrolling interest.
+The ratio in each period reflects the presentation of the preferred shares, as debt or equity, respectively, as at the period end date.
 Management believes that the debt to capitalization ratio is helpful as a measure of the proportion of debt in the Company's capital structure.

-(5) FFO to Net Debt for the last twelve months ending December 31, 2020.
+(5) FFO to Net Debt for the last twelve months ending September 30, 2020.
+Management believes that the FFO to Net Debt ratio is helpful as a measure of the proportion of funds from operations to the debt net of cash